 The most important manipulators are filters and amplifiers, respectively attenuators.
 Filters will be explained in detail in the following sections.

 - Envelopes (ADSR)

-Like with all methods for sound synthesis, the dynamic change of timbre is an essential target for generating the desired sounds.
+Like with all methods for sound synthesis, the dynamic change of timbre is an essential target for generating vivid sounds.
 [Fig.2] shows a more specific signal flow which is a typical subtractive synth patch for generating lead or bass sounds.

-- A VCO is manipulated by a VCF and then attenuated by a VCA.
+- The signal from a VCO is manipulated by a VCF and then attenuated by a VCA.

 - The cutoff frequency of the VCF and the amplitude of the VCA are controlled with individual envelopes.

-- If ENV2 has a faster decay than ENV1, the resulting sound is the typical thump.
+- If ENV2 has a faster decay than ENV1, the sound will have a crisp onset and a low decay, resulting in the typical thump.